 Wouldn’t it be great if eating more vegetables for breakfast didn’t seem so complicated?

-With these 8 easy, delicious recipes I will show you How To Eat More Vegetables for Breakfast.
-It’s easier than you think!
+With these 18 delicious, healthy recipes I will show you how to easily incorporate veggies into your breakfast.
 This collection includes both sweet and savoury options, none very tricky to make.
 And if you really don’t have time to make them during the week consider including them in you weekend brunch.